-(f) If the supervising professor approves the final paper, he or she shall complete and deliver to the Associate Dean for Academic Affairs the following certification:

-I certify that (name of student) has written a paper that satisfies the Rigorous Writing Requirement.
-The student wrote the paper

-\\\\\ in connection with the course, \\\\\\; the paper qualified for a grade no lower than C+ (or the equivalent thereof).

-\\\\\ as directed research; the paper would receive a grade no lower than C+ (or the equivalent thereof) if it were written and graded to meet a requirement of a seminar.

-\\\\\ as a portion of a brief for an interscholastic moot court competition for which the student is entitled to and will receive (or has received) a grade of "P" and course credit.

-Signature of Supervising Professor
+(e) The Associate Dean for Academic Affairs may waive or modify the provisions of the Rigorous Writing Requirement for any student who attended the law school before the fall semester of 1999. (f) If the supervising professor approves the final paper, he or she shall complete and deliver to the Associate Dean for Academic Affairs the following certification: I certify that (name of student) has written a paper that satisfies the Rigorous Writing Requirement.
+The student wrote the paper in connection with the course,; the paper qualified for a grade no lower than C+ (or the equivalent thereof). as directed research; the paper would receive a grade no lower than C+ (or the equivalent thereof) if it were written and graded to meet a requirement of a seminar. as a portion of a brief for an interscholastic moot court competition for which the student is entitled to and will receive (or has received) a grade of "P" and course credit.
+Signature of Supervising Professor Date

-Date

 Sept.
 21, 2004; Rev. Jan.
 31, 2006; Oct.
 12, 2007; Dec.
-7, 2007; May 6, 2014
+7, 2007; May 6, 2014; Apr.
+13, 2016